TrejoJulian/juliantrejo.challenge.trinom.io-/README.md

 2. Have Node installed.

 ## How to run:
-1. Clone the repository or download the tag and unzip it.
+1. Clone the repository.
-2. Open a terminal in the root of the project and run npm install.
+2. Open a terminal in the root of the project and run `npm install`.
-3. On the same terminal, run ng serve.
+3. On the same terminal, run `ng serve`.
 The application should start running in port 4200.
 You can acccess it by going to http://localhost:4200/.

 ## Goal
 This web application's aim is to provide the user with the ability to manage people and their courses: